 - The Kimbell and the Modern in Fort Worth are closed.

 - The Perot Museum of Nature and Science is now closed until March 20.

 - Dallas Summer Musicals has postponed all upcoming performances of Come From Away, scheduled to run through March 22, and Rent, scheduled to run April 14-19, at the Music Hall at Fair Park.
 Ticket holders are encouraged to hold on to their tickets as DSM works to bring CFA and Rent back to Dallas.
-DSM will be in touch as soon as possible with more information on this event.
+Come From Away is scheduled to return to the Music Hall at Fair Park on January 5-17, 2021.